-- At their discretion, but within any guidelines given by the Trustee, implementing changes in the asset mix and selecting securities within each asset class. - Providing the Trustee with quarterly statements of the assets and performance.
+- At their discretion, but within any guidelines given by the Trustee, implementing changes in the asset mix and selecting securities within each asset class. - Providing the Trustee with quarterly statements of the assets and performance - Having regard to the need for diversification of investments so far as appropriate and to the suitability of investments. - Giving effect to the principles contained in the Statement as far as reasonably practicable.